Welcome to the Anthropocene

 Leonardo da Vinci

-Martin Luther (1483-1546) was an Augustinian monk, University of Wittenberg teacher of theology, radical Catholic-reformer, populist preacher come Saxon hero, father of the German Evangelical Protestant movement, and an anti-Semite.
+Martin Luther (1483-1546) was an Augustinian friar, University of Wittenberg teacher of Christian theology, radical Church of Rome reformer, populist preacher come Saxon hero, father of the German Evangelical Protestant movement, and an anti-Semite.

 Multiple reformations begin in the 16th century.
 One was that of Martin Luther and his followers.
 Harrison (1998:93) tells this part of our story well, and the following section we owe to him.